solenedel/Mintbean-paint-app/README.md

 ![screenshot](./public/images/screenshot-1.png)

-## Notes to users:
-- The app is not intended for touchscreens (phones or tables will not work).
-- The drawing functionality only works properly in desktop and laptop computers.

 ### To run the app in development mode:
-1. clone the repository to your local machine
+1. clone the repository to your local machine using `git clone`
 2. in the terminal, enter: `npm start`

 ## This app was made by: